-(b) The Employer may employ any members of Local 110 for commercial / institutional work by name from the list of available unemployed workers maintained at the Union office.

-The Employers agree to hire members of the Union for all insulation work requiring their services.
+- (b) In addition to the above, the employer may hire by name any person who will be engaged as a foreman, provided, however, that the employer shall not have on any crew more foremen who were name-hired as foremen than the number required to meet the ratios in Article 9.03. - (c) The Employer may employ any members of Local 110 for commercial / institutional work by name from the list of available unemployed workers maintained at the Union office. - The Union shall issue a referral slip forthwith upon referring each (d) worker to an employer.
+Such slips may be issued electronically. - 13.05 The Employers agree to hire members of the Union for all insulation work requiring their services.
 If, after twenty-four (24) hours, excluding Saturdays, Sundays and Statutory Holidays, the Local Union is unable to supply qualified journeymen or apprentices acceptable to the Employer then the Employer has the privilege of hiring other personnel.
 These persons shall receive clearance through Local Union Offices and such workers shall file application for membership with Local Union Offices within fifteen (15) days from the start of employment. apprenticeship ratio cannot be maintained the Employer and the Union agree to jointly recommend an exemption, as provided for by the Apprenticeship regulations.

-In the event that Union members are out of work and are available, it is agreed that non-members shall be replaced by Union members, if the Union requests to, provided each replacement is acceptable to the Employer in accordance with the practice set out in Article 13.05, and there is no additional transportation costs to the Employer to affect the replacement and, further, providing that the apprenticeship ratio is maintained.
+13.06 In the event that Union members are out of work and are available, it is agreed that non-members shall be replaced by Union members, if the Union requests to, provided each replacement is acceptable to the Employer in accordance with the practice set out in Article 13.05, and there is no additional transportation costs to the Employer to affect the replacement and, further, providing that the apprenticeship ratio is maintained.